 MRC d’Argenteuil

-Vacation leases: managed by the Laurentides RCM
+Vacation leases, sand and gravel: managed by the Laurentides RCM

 MRC des Pays-d’en-Haut

-Vacation leases: managed by the Laurentides RCM
+Vacation leases, sand and gravel: managed by the Laurentides RCM

 Ville de La Tuque